- 1 Best Ro-Systems Of 2020

 TDS stands for Total Dissolved Solids.
 This unit shows us the content of all organic and inorganic substances contained in our tap water.
 Without making it sound too scary, we need to point out that those substances are not only metals and minerals such as iron or magnesium.
 There’s an official list released by EPA mentioning 116 contaminants which can be found in municipal water specifically in the USA.

 Examples of those contaminants are formaldehyde, nitrobenzene, pesticides, nitrates, progesterone (a hormone), pesticides, birth-control pharmaceuticals and many, many more.
 So when you measure the TDS of tap water, you can expect a total count of about 600.
-If you put a TDS meter into a cup of water which has gone through a top notch 2018 reverse osmosis system, you will see that this count stands at only about 40.
+If you put a TDS meter into a cup of water that has gone through a top-notch reverse osmosis system, you will see that this count stands at only about 40.
 This is a mind-blowing difference indeed and is the sole greatest reason why you might want to get your hands on a reverse osmosis system for your home.

 Benefits of Using a Reverse Osmosis System